faoezg/QuadrupedA1Controller/README.md

 rosrun a1_description wholebody_kinematics_demo.py
 ```

-This script uses the controllers initialised in the normal.launch by unitree and our inverse kinematics model to showcase the translation/rotation of the robots body in all 6 movements axes.
+This script uses the controllers initialized in the normal.launch by Unitree and our inverse kinematics model to showcase the translation/rotation of the robot's body in all 6 movement axes.
-For easy and intuitive input we set up a small pygame window to use a joystick GUI.
+We set up a small Pygame window to use a joystick GUI for easy and intuitive input.

 ![Alt Text](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExbnZvbW96OWoyZ3BsMGpmNnh5ZDRqdnE4bmU1aTRyYWFueHByajZ6YyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/eOXNwK2yL2ZI6g3NbY/giphy.gif)

 ## Next "Steps"
-We are currently developing scripts to enable locomotion (not flying) of the A1 in Gazebo.
-A small preview of the crawling gait can be demonstratep using running:
+We are developing scripts to enable locomotion (not flying) of the A1 in Gazebo.
+A small preview of the crawling gait can be demonstrated using running:

 ```
 rosrun a1_description gazebo_controller.py